nlp-tlp/gqvis/README.md

 There are some improvements that could be made, such as

 -   Hiding all non-related nodes when clicking/dragging (like Echidna)
--   Tooltip on hover that shows the properties/labels of the nodes
 -   Make it look a bit nicer
 -   Try to figure out why the text gets blurry sometimes